urvashik/knnmt/README.md

 Creating the datastore is governed by `master_script.py` which contains a lot of logic for parallelizing things which is not useful/reusable.
 If you do not want to use the script, you can figure out the steps from it and execute them separately -- training the index and adding all the key-value pairs to it.

 The master script uses slurm and a tool called submitit to execute jobs and requires a whole host of slurm related parameters to be provided.
 If your setup uses slurm, please determine the appropriate settings for those parameters.
-If it does not use slurm, you would need to modify it to make it compatible with your setup.
+If it does not use slurm, you would need to modify the script to make it compatible with your setup.

 __Note__: In this work, we create the datastore without saving the full-precision keys or the values to a separate memory map, which is different from how we did this in [kNN-LM](https://github.com/urvashik/knnlm).
 The key-value pairs are added directly to the faiss index.

+Create the `dstores/medical` directory before executing the following commands.

 ```
 python master_script.py --log-folder logs/medical/build_index --slurm-name med --bytes-per-token 2 --model checkpoints/wmt19.de-en/model.pt --bpe fastbpe --bpecodes checkpoints/wmt19.de-en/bpecodes --save-data data-bin/medical.de-en/ --binfile train.de-en.en.bin --num-shards 1 --dstore-mmap dstores/medical/index_only --num-for-training 1000000 --code-size 64 --ncentroids 4096 --train-index dstores/medical/index_only.4096.index.trained --save-job --merge-dstore-job --train-index-job